platformbuilds/mirador-core/docs/user-journeys.md

 - API keys start with the "mrk_" prefix (MIRADOR Key identifier) for easy identification
 - Tokens expire after 24 hours of inactivity
 - RBAC roles are extracted from LDAP group memberships
-- Tenant ID is determined from LDAP OU or defaults to "PLATFORMBUILDS"

 ### Error Handling & Best Practices